attilabuti/vscode-mjml/README.md

 * Live preview for MJML files.
 Preview updates as you type.
 Preview based on [html-preview-vscode](https://github.com/tht13/html-preview-vscode).
 * Inline errors (squiggle underlines).
 Linter based on [atom-linter-mjml](https://github.com/mjmlio/atom-linter-mjml).
 * Export HTML file from MJML.
+* Take a screenshot of the rendered MJML document.

 ## It looks like this